 We can also use a

 for loop to iterate over our iterator class.

 >>> for i in PowTwo(5): ... print(i) ...
 1 2 4 8 16 32

-It is not necessary that the item in an iterator object has to exhaust.
+It is not necessary that the item in an iterator object has to be exhausted.
 There can be infinite iterators (which never ends).
-We must be careful when handling such iterator.
+We must be careful when handling such iterators.

 Here is a simple example to demonstrate infinite iterators.

 The built-in function

 iter() function can be called with two arguments where the first argument must be a callable object (function) and second is the sentinel.
 The iterator calls this function until the returned value is equal to the sentinel.

 >>> int() 0 >>> inf = iter(int,1) >>> next(inf) 0 >>> next(inf) 0